 When is the best time to travel Northern Vietnam?

 Every time is the best time to visit Northern Vietnam, except for a few months of rainy season.
 And if you’re experienced and knowledgeable enough, you can even visit Northern Vietnam almost all year round.
-Each destination in Northern Vietnam also has the slightly different best time to visit and different time for festivals.
+Each destination in Northern Vietnam also has a slightly different best time to visit and different time for festivals.

 >>> More on this: Why Vietnam can be visited all year round?

 However, the best time to visit most Northern Vietnam is from September all the way to February or March.
 This time is also the time of winter/dry season and a little bit of spring in northern Vietnam.
 You can enjoy riding on the winding roads, clean air, and beautiful flowers this time of year.
-But it’s not all, in this time, you can also join the local year-end and spring festivals.
+But it’s not all, at this time, you can also join the local year-end and spring festivals.